 Arizona Biltmore, A Waldorf Astoria Resort

-The Arizona Biltmore is a Waldorf Astoria Resort located in Phoenix that offers unique rooms—incluidng stylish resort villas and suites with mountain views overlooking the city—as well as an outdoor oasis pool complex.
+The Arizona Biltmore is a Waldorf Astoria Resort located in Phoenix that offers unique rooms—including stylish resort villas and suites with mountain views overlooking the city—as well as an outdoor oasis pool complex.

-Three pools combine to create one spectacular pool at the Arizona Biltmore, featuring a 92-foot-long water slide, swim-up bar, and private cabanas with full bath, refrigerator, phone, TV, robes, lounge chairs, and cooling misters.
+There are eight pools at the Arizona Biltmore, featuring a 92-foot-long water slide, swim-up bar, and private cabanas with full bath, refrigerator, phone, TV, robes, lounge chairs, and cooling misters.

 Summer guests enjoy “Splash Cinema” Dive-in Movies shown on a screen suspended between palm trees watched from inner-tubes in the pool.
 There are also special events and activities scheduled throughout the year, but you should check ahead to verify dates before booking your stay here.

 If you're considering staying at the Phoenician, there are a number of amenities including luxury dining establishments and a private spa.
-The resort also hosts a number of major events throughout the year, so be on the lookout for special occasions and celebrations in 2018.
+The resort also hosts a number of major events throughout the year, so be on the lookout for special occasions and celebrationsf.